-How do you write a story about your life that’s un-put-downable?
+How do you tell or write a story about your life that captivates your audience?
 How do you write a memoir that isn’t just okay, but has the potential to become a massive bestseller at the level of Eat, Pray, Love or Wild?

 That’s the question I set out to answer when I started writing my own memoir, Crowdsourcing Paris.
 This is what I learned.

 Wait, I don't want to write a memoir

 No problem.
 Being able to tell your story, whether in casual conversation or in writing, is a useful skill for anyone to have.
 You need to work out what it is about your life or career that will really interest people.

 That's where the memoir method comes in.
 If you were trying to sell your story, how would you tell it?

 Follow the steps below to identify your key "plot points", and then learn how to bring them together to tell a story that keeps people listening.